-AMD FreeSync is supported with a 48-280Hz VRR (variable refresh rate) range, and the monitor is certified by NVIDIA as ‘G-SYNC Compatible’ for flawless performance without any tearing, stuttering, or flickering.
+AMD FreeSync is supported with a 48-280Hz VRR (variable refresh rate) range, and NVIDIA certifies the monitor as ‘G-SYNC Compatible’ for flawless performance without any tearing, stuttering, or flickering.

-At the time of this writing, only a few of ASUS’ gaming monitors have the ability to simultaneously run VRR (either FreeSync or G-SYNC Compatible) and MBR (Motion Blur Reduction).
+At the time of this writing, only a few of ASUS’ gaming monitors can simultaneously run VRR (either FreeSync or G-SYNC Compatible) and MBR (Motion Blur Reduction).

-MBR uses backlight strobing in order to eliminate trailing behind fast-moving objects for better motion clarity.
+MBR uses backlight strobing to eliminate trailing behind fast-moving objects for better motion clarity.
 By doing so, however, it sacrifices screen brightness.